alco/ExReminder/README.md

 abundantly commented.
 Every time you stumble upon an unfamiliar concept, try playing with it in the shell and see what happens.

+There is also a rudimentary supervisor implemented in the **event_sup.ex** file that can launch the server as its child process and restart it in case of a crash.

 ## Hot Code Swapping ##

 One more thing I'd like to mention is how we can test hot code swapping in a